comrade813/CS-4641-NBA-All-Star/README.md

 Previous work has shown success in predicting various NBA accolades using machine learning techniques.
 For example, Ji and Li use various neural network architectures as well as adaptive boosting with a dataset of in season player statistics and weekly fan voting to predict whether a player would be an NBA all star starter or reserve [1].
 Li used methods such as random forests, decision trees, and logistic regression to predict an NBA MVP out of likely candidates [2].
 Also, Nguyen et al. utilize historical player data to forecast a player’s future performance and popularity as characterized by all-star selection using techniques such as linear regression and support vector machine [3].

 We use a dataset from Basketball-Reference.com contains information ranging from player positions, age, associated teams, games played/started, minutes per game, field goals made, field goals attempted, field goals percentage, 2 and 3 point percentage, total rebounds, assists, steals, blocks, turnovers, personal fouls, total points made and some advanced statistics such as eFG% and PER.
-For more information, please visit [Link](https://www.basketball-reference.com/leagues/NBA_2021_totals.html) to see the players stats for just the 2020-2021 season.
+For more information, please visit the [basketball-reference](https://www.basketball-reference.com/leagues/NBA_2021_totals.html) site. to see the players stats for just the 2020-2021 season.

 ### Problem Definition